KAZD: KAZD station history

 The station broadcast all of its program audio on a second audio program feed until February 2009.
 In April 2010, KLDT became an affiliate of the Liquidation Channel (now Shop LC).
 With the exception of two religious programs and one children's program, the majority of KLDT's programming consisted of infomercials and the Liquidation Channel feed.
 However, in mid-November 2010.
 KLDT switched to infomercials (although it continued to carry religious programming).
 Throughout the years, KLDT had suffered several technical setbacks, almost to the point where they had to go off the air for several hours.
-The station formally changed its call letters to KAZD on December 30, 2010, and became an affiliate of Azteca América at 9:00 p.m. on that date.
+The station formally changed its call letters to KAZD on December 30, 2010, and became an affiliate of Azteca América at 9 p.m. on that date.

 In 2014, Una Vez Mas' TV assets (including KAZD) were then sold to Northstar Media, LLC.
 In turn, HC2 Holdings acquired Northstar Media in addition to Azteca América on November 29, 2017, making KAZD an Azteca owned-and-operated station.

 On September 14, 2020, Weigel Broadcasting announced that it would buy three of HC2's TV properties (including KAZD and its longtime Houston sister KYAZ) as well as a low-power station.
 The sale was consummated on December 29, making this the fourth ownership change in 11 years and Weigel's first entry into the Dallas–Fort Worth market.
 KAZD and KYAZ became MeTV owned-and-operated stations on March 29, 2021.
 On May 14, 2021, Decades was added to the DT2 subchannel, moved from KDFW-DT2.
 On September 27, 2021, MeTV's secondary network, MeTV Plus, launched on KAZD-DT4 as well as sister station KYAZ-DT2.

 On July 15, 2022, a simulcast of Spectrum News 1 Dallas/Fort Worth was added to KAZD-DT1, with MeTV moving to KAZD-DT2 and Decades moving to KAZD-DT6.
 Previously, Spectrum News 1 Dallas/Fort Worth was only available to subscribers of the Spectrum cable service owned and operated by Charter Communications.
 With the local station having must-carry status on competing providers, Spectrum News 1 Dallas/Fort Worth became the second Spectrum News channel to be available to systems other than Spectrum.

+On July 31, 2025, KAZD's main signal was switched from Spectrum News 1 to MeTV+, which still broadcasts on KAZD-DT4.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: